-Our itinerary for Krakow covered 4 days, including a weekend.
-It was our first time to visit this country, we were curious about everything and would like to see several places.
-However, we realized that the weekend wasn’t long enough to see all.
 Being an old capital of Poland and the first UNESCO site, Krakow has many attractive aspects.
-Not far from Krakow is the famous Tatra Mountains which provides many holiday destinations as well.
-We tried to cover both culture sites and landscape sites when we created itinerary for Krakow.
+Apart from that, not far from Krakow is the famous Tatra Mountains, which has many holiday destinations.
 Though we only had a long weekend for the trip, we were determined to see as much as possible.

 Rent a car